-How to Search Twitter Without an Account
+How to Search Twitter Without an Account?

+You'll miss advanced search, saved searches and the ability to like, reply or retweet without logging in.
 This anonymous access serves basic reconnaissance but falls short for meaningful analysis or interaction.

-What You Can Do Without a Twitter Account
+What You Can Do Without a Twitter Account?

 Here’s what you can do without signing in: